code-with-amitk/Code-examples/System-Design/Scalable/facebook/News Feed/README.md

 - **News Feed Usage statistics** Every person will have a news feed.

 ### 3A.
-Storage Estimates (24~25TB calculations below)
+Storage Estimates (47~50PB)
-- Photos/Videos would be stored on different Object store DB(Eg: amazon S3, ceph) for every user.
+- Photos/Videos would be stored on different [Object store](/System-Design/Concepts/Databases/Object_Storage/README.md) DB(Eg: amazon S3, ceph) for every user.
 This will not be considered as part of news feed.
 - Storing users/comments/posts is part of new feed.
  #### 3A1.
 Object Table  //6 billion entries.
   - *1. Id:* We will use 62 different characters arranged at 6 positions.